phillipbvetter/ctsmTMB/cran-comments.md

 # This is the third package submission.

 * This release implements a new feature, adds some function arguments to the estimation methods.
-* Otherwise some genereal code refactoring, edited the documentation and other minor changes.
+* Otherwise just some genereal code refactoring, more tests, documentation and minor misc changes.